interop-alliance/zcap-developer-guide/README.md

 #### root zcap

+#### signer

 #### target, invocation target

 #### zcap

+Short for 'Authori**z**ation **Cap**ability'.
+Used generally to refer to a specific capability constructed according to the [Authorization Capabilities for Linked Data v0.3](https://w3c-ccg.github.io/zcap-spec/) specification.
+Sometimes used as a general term for a stuctured access token with proof of control and the ability to do delegation chain proofs.

+For Object Capability enthusiasts: zCaps are an example of a _certificate-based_ capability, as opposed to _platform capabilities_ such as those used by the [OCapN](https://ocapn.org/) protocol.
+Don't worry, though, 'certificate-based' just means that it uses a digital signature, you won't actually have to wrangle x509 certificates.

 ## zCap Lifecycle

 ### Creating and Delegating zCaps

+#### Creating a root zCap

 Creating a root zcap is easy: